Juice Wrld: 2021–2022: Fighting Demons

+2023–2024: The Party Never Ends

 On February 4, 2023, Higgins's estate announced that his fifth and final studio album, the previously teased The Party Never Ends, was in active development.
 A two track EP, The Pre-Party, was released on September 9, 2024, as a precursor to the album.
 An extended edition of the EP was released on October 14.
 On November 15, the song "AGATS2 (Insecure)" (featuring Nicki Minaj) was released as the lead single for The Party Never Ends.
 The album was released on November 29.

 A partnership between Higgins's estate and Epic Games saw the addition of two Juice Wrld outfits to the video game Fortnite as promotional tie-ins; his in-game likeness performed a virtual concert alongside the rappers Snoop Dogg, Eminem, and Ice Spice on November 30.
 The song "Empty Out Your Pockets" was premiered during the event and subsequently added to the track list of The Party Never Ends.

 On May 30, 2025, Higgins's remix of XXXTentacion's song "Whoa (Mind in Awe)", which Higgins had completed before his death, was officially released.
+On July 11, 2025, as a part of the 5th anniversary of Higgins's third album Legends Never Die, the song "The Way" with XXXTentacion was released.
+On March 6, 2026, "We Don't Get Along", a collaborative single with Marshmello, was released alongside a music video, having first leaked in September 2020.

+2026–present: The Outsiders

+In 2020, Juice Wrld's girlfriend, Ally Lotti, revealed the title to a new studio album called "The Outsiders" Higgins was working on before his death.
+On July 24, 2026, Lil Bibby announced in an Instagram post that the album was "coming soon".